JenniferPylko/openlore/cosmology/introduction.md

 Existing throughout the multiverse is the astral dimension.
 Journeys between universes are accomplished by traveling through the astral dimension.

+## The Mental Dimension

+Lying "adjacent" (in a higher-dimensional sense) to the astral dimension is the mental dimension, a space of pure thought.

 ## Conduits

 The origin's energy crystallizes into boundaries that divert the time-stream's flow, forming individual universes, or [conduits](conduits/introduction.md).
 The conduit walls separate the universe from the outside multiverse.